AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-58-OSINT-Techniques.md

 ## Why It Matters
 From an attacker's side, OSINT defines the quality of every subsequent attack phase.
 Better OSINT leads to more convincing spear phishing (day 39), more targeted exploitation, and better understanding of what's worth targeting.
 Nation-state actors invest heavily in OSINT before any technical operations begin.

+From a defender's side, performing OSINT on your own organization — from an attacker's perspective — reveals what's publicly exposed before attackers find it.
+Red teams call this "attack surface mapping."
+Finding that a developer committed AWS keys to a public GitHub repo, or that a subdomain is running an outdated web server, or that job postings reveal your entire security tool stack — and fixing these before attackers exploit them — is pure defensive value.